GoogleContainerTools/kpt-functions-catalog/examples/runtime/starlark/inline/README.md

 ## Expected result

-Check the `.metadata.namespace` field has been set to `baz` for every resource.
+Check the `.metadata.namespace` field has been set to `prod` for every resource.

 ```sh
 kpt cfg cat inline